About Us

 • Issue hydrological and meteorological forecasts for public, mountaineering expedition, civil aviation, and for the mitigation of natural disasters.

-• Mitigate weather, flood and drought induced disaster by providing early warning services to the concerned communities.
+• Mitigate weather, flood and drought induced disaster by providing early warning services to Disaster Management Authorities and the concerned communities.

-• Promote relationship with national and international organizations in the field of hydrology and meteorology.
+• Promote relationships with national and international organizations in the field of hydrology and meteorology.